23220 Chagrin Blvd., Suite 476, Beachwood, OH, 44122 chris@emilyjerryfoundation.org 440.289.8662

 (K) Record keeping requirements.

-(a) No pharmacy technician or pharmacy technician-in-training shall:
+(a) No pharmacy technician or technician-in-training shall:

 (i) Receive a new prescription order verbally from a prescriber or other person authorized by law;

-(ii) Perform evaluations an interpretations or a prescription and obtain any needed clinical clarifications prior to filling;
+(iii) Obtain any needed clinical clarifications prior to filling;

-(iv) Perform professional consultation with any prescriber, nurse, other health care professional or any patient/customer;
+(v) Perform professional consultation with any prescriber, nurse, other health care professional or any patient/customer;

-(v) Make the offer to counsel; and
+(vi) Offer to counsel; and

-Section 12.
-Pharmacy Technician or Pharmacy Technician-in-Training Pharmacy Functions When a Pharmacist is Absent.
+(vii) Counsel.”
+“Section 11.
+Functions When a Pharmacist is Absent.

 (a) When no pharmacist is in the pharmacy, but at least one supervising pharmacist remains in the building, the pharmacy technician or pharmacy technician-in-training may perform functions as outlined in this Chapter, provided no prescription product leaves the pharmacy until the pharmacist returns and authorizes the release;